Dog Obsessed with Licking and Biting My Hands – Top 3 Reasons Why

 3. Dog is anxious or stressed

-It’s important to set boundaries when it comes to dog chewing behaviors.
+It’s important to set boundaries when it comes to dog chewing and licking behaviors.
 Even if the intent is harmless, letting your dog chew your hand can set the wrong precedence in the future.
 The dog may repeat this behavior with other dogs.
 The reaction might not always be positive in such cases.

-There are a number of tactics that may help stop a dog from chewing your hands.
+There are a number of tactics that may help stop a dog from obsessively licking and chewing your hands.
 The first step is to take out the entertainment factor. if your dog is chewing your hand during play, stop as soon as they do so.
 Don’t punish the dog.
 Just stop playing and walk away.
 The lack of reaction will eventually get to the dog and he will find something more appropriate to chew during play time.

-Next, redirect their attention to something that can be chewed.
+Next, redirect their attention to something that can be lickd or chewed.
 Make sure your dog has access to plenty of chew toys that act as appropriate substitutes for your hands.
 Change isn’t going to happen overnight.
 It may take a few weeks before you start seeing a change in your dog’s chewing behavior.